Fillll/reddit2telegram/README.md

 Currently alive channels
 ------------------------

-Complete list of active channels is available at our channel [@reddit2telegram](https://t.me/reddit2telegram).
+Complete list of all active channels (more than 500) is available at our channel [@reddit2telegram](https://t.me/reddit2telegram).

 ---
 ---